 - Most asbestos claims and mesothelioma lawsuits are filed against companies that knew asbestos was dangerous, but failed to inform employees that there was a risk.
 These defendants commonly include:

 As these facts show, asbestos claims commonly publicized on television are only the tip of the proverbial iceberg.
 Millions of lives have been impacted by the decision of companies to use a product that has been known to be hazardous for decades, if not centuries.

 Learn More about Asbestos Claims and Your Rights

 If you worked as a shipbuilder, sailor, or dock worker and have developed an illness due to exposure to asbestos, you may be one of thousands of people entitled to compensation.
 Even decades later, you have the right to speak up and protect your legal rights.

 There is no excuse for companies acting negligently by using products that are known to cause harm without warning employees.
 If this happened to you, learn more about asbestos claims and whether you qualify to enter ongoing litigation.
-Contact Maritime Injury Guide to speak with a maritime injury attorney about your legal rights.
+Contact Maritime Injury Guide to speak with a maritime lawyer about your legal rights.
 Fill out our online contact form to get started.